There are many different products from the Amazon rainforest.

 Following are some important products and a brief explanation about them.

-- Brazil-nut: the nut is actually a seed.
+Brazil-nut: the nut is actually a seed.
 The Brazil-nut is one of the biggest nuts of the world and is exported all over the planet.
 Local populations use this nutritious seed to make all sort of food and condiments.
+Learn about how do brazil nuts grow.